ChronoSelect: Robust Learning with Noisy Labels via Dynamics Temporal Memory: Introduction

 \section{Introduction}

 Deep Neural Networks (DNNs) have become the cornerstone of modern artificial intelligence, achieving remarkable success across a wide range of applications.
 This success is largely driven by their ability to learn complex representations from large-scale datasets \cite{ref1, ref2}.
 However, the performance of these models is critically dependent on the quality of the training labels.
 In many real-world scenarios, collecting perfectly labeled data is prohibitively expensive or impractical.
 Consequently, datasets are often corrupted by noisy labels sourced from web scraping, crowd-sourcing, or other imperfect annotation methods \cite{ref3, ref4, ref5}.
 This presents a significant challenge, as the high capacity of over-parameterized DNNs allows them to easily memorize these incorrect labels \cite{ref6, ref7}, which severely degrades their generalization performance on unseen data \cite{ref8, ref9, ref10}.
 This phenomenon, known as the memorization effect, reveals a crucial learning dynamic: while networks can fit random noise, they tend to first learn simple, generalizable patterns from clean data before fitting noisy examples in later training stages \cite{ref7, ref11}.
-Capitalizing on this discovery, numerous recent methods \cite{ref31,ref43,ref44,ref45,ref29,ref52,ref53} have leveraged the memorization effect to develop robust learning techniques for noisy labels, with sample selection approaches emerging as the most prevalent and effective paradigm.
+Capitalizing on this discovery, numerous recent methods \cite{ref31,ref43,ref44,ref45,ref29,ref52,ref53} have leveraged the memorization effect to develop robust learning techniques for noisy labels.

 \textit{Sample selection} \cite{ref17,ref21,ref42,ref43} methods combat noisy labels by partitioning datasets into clean and noisy subsets, with performance critically dependent on selection criteria.
 Early \textit{small-loss strategies} \cite{ref17,ref10,ref21,ref29} are effective but limited: they require predefined thresholds or noise ratio knowledge, struggle to distinguish boundary samples, and fail to consider sample uncertainty.
 Although dynamic thresholds \cite{ref31} address some limitations, they introduce additional complexity. \textit{Fluctuation-based strategies} \cite{ref42,ref43,ref44,ref45} overcome these issues by analyzing historical predictions, identifying noisy samples through prediction volatility.
 These methods avoid threshold tuning and better detect boundary samples, but increase computational complexity compared to small-loss approaches.
 Both strategies share a critical limitation: they rely solely on current-round loss or predictions, ignoring temporal instability that accumulates training errors.